Item 17: Be wary of shared-state parallelism

 Another way of saying this is to observe that Send means T can be transferred between threads, and Sync means that &T can be transferred between threads.

-Both of these traits are auto traits: the compiler automatically derives them for new types, as long as the constituent parts of the type are also Send/Sync.
+Both of these traits are auto traits: the compiler automatically derives them for new types, as long as the constituent parts of the type also implement Send/Sync.

-The majority of safe types are Send and Sync, so much so that it's clearer to understand what types don't implement these traits (written in the form impl !Sync for Type).
+The majority of safe types implement Send and Sync, so much so that it's clearer to understand what types don't implement these traits (written in the form impl !Sync for Type).

-A non-Send type is one that can only be used in a single thread.
-The canonical example of this is the unsynchronized reference counting pointer Rc<T> (Item 9).
-The implementation of this type explicitly assumes single-threaded use (for speed); there is no attempt at synchronizing the internal refcount for multi-threaded use.
+A type that doesn't implement Send is one that can be used only in a single thread.
+The canonical example of this is the unsynchronized reference-counting pointer Rc<T> (Item 8).
+The implementation of this type explicitly assumes single-threaded use (for speed); there is no attempt at synchronizing the internal refcount for multithreaded use.
 As such, transferring an Rc<T> between threads is not allowed; use Arc<T> (with its additional synchronization overhead) for this case.

-A non-Sync type is one that's not safe to use from multiple threads via non-mut references (as the borrow checker will ensure there are never multiple mut references).
+A type that doesn't implement Sync is one that's not safe to use from multiple threads via non-mut references (as the borrow checker will ensure there are never multiple mut references).
 The canonical examples of this are the types that provide interior mutability in an unsynchronized way, such as Cell<T> and RefCell<T>.
-Use Mutex<T> or RwLock<T> to provide interior mutability in a multi-threaded environment.
+Use Mutex<T> or RwLock<T> to provide interior mutability in a multithreaded environment.

-(Raw pointer types like *const T and *mut T are also neither Send nor Sync; see Item 16 and Item 34.)
+Raw pointer types like *const T and *mut T also implement neither Send nor Sync; see Item 16 and Item 34.

 Deadlocks

-Consider a simplified multiple player game server, implemented as a multithreaded application in order to service many players in parallel.
-Two core data structures might be a collection of players, indexed by username:
+Consider a simplified multiple-player game server, implemented as a multithreaded application to service many players in parallel.
+Two core data structures might be a collection of players, indexed by username, and a collection of games in progress, indexed by some unique identifier:

 players: Mutex<HashMap<String, Player>>,

-Both of these data structures are Mutex-protected and so safe from data races; however, code that manipulates both data structures opens up potential problems.
+Both of these data structures are Mutex-protected and so are safe from data races.
+However, code that manipulates both data structures opens up potential problems.
 A single interaction between the two might work fine:

 // Add the new player.